-- Pheochromocytomas produce excess hormones that can cause episodes of very high blood pressure and periodic spells characterized by severe headaches, excessive sweating, anxiety, palpitations, and rapid heart rate that may last from a few seconds to several minutes.
+- Pheochromocytomas produce excess hormones that can cause episodes of very high blood pressure and periodic spells characterised by severe headaches, excessive sweating, anxiety, palpitations, and rapid heart rate that may last from a few seconds to several minutes.
 These episodes can result in life-threatening strokes or heart attacks.

 - Aldosterone producing tumours cause high blood pressure and low serum (blood) potassium levels.
 In some patients this may result in symptoms of weakness, fatigue, and frequent urination.

-- Cortisol producing tumours cause a syndrome termed Cushing’s syndrome that can be characterized by obesity (especially of the face and trunk), high blood sugar, high blood pressure, menstrual irregularities, fragile skin, and prominent stretch marks.
+- Cortisol producing tumours cause a syndrome termed Cushing's syndrome that can be characterised by obesity (especially of the face and trunk), high blood sugar, high blood pressure, menstrual irregularities, fragile skin, and prominent stretch marks.
 Most cases of Cushing’s syndrome, however, are caused by small pituitary tumours and are not treated by adrenal gland removal.
 Overall, adrenal tumours account for about 20% of cases of Cushing’s syndrome.

-- An incidentally found mass n the adrenal may be any of the above types of tumours, or may produce no hormones at all.
+- An incidentally found mass in the adrenal may be any of the above types of tumours, or may produce no hormones at all.
 Most incidentally found adrenal masses do not make excess hormones, cause no symptoms, are benign, and do not need to be removed.
-Surgical removal of incidentally discovered adrenal tumours is indicated only if:
+Surgical removal of incidentally discovered adrenal tumours is indicated if:

-- The tumour is found to make excess hormones.
+- The tumour is found to make excess hormones

-- If there is a suspicion that the tumour could be malignant.
+- If there is a suspicion that the tumour could be malignant

 - Adrenal gland cancers (adrenal cortical cancer) are rare tumours that are usually very large at the time of diagnosis.
 Removal of these tumours is usually done by open adrenal surgery.